 Following the UK’s withdrawal from the EU, UK REACH took effect in Great Britain from 1 January 2021.
 The Pb REACH Consortium’s Steering Committee has agreed that ILA, as Consortium Secretariat, will additionally oversee the UK REACH registration process for the Consortium’s substances.

 The Lead (Pb) REACH Consortium is a voluntary initiative managed by the International Lead Association (ILA).
 The Consortium represents a membership of more than 90 legal entities involved in the mining, smelting, refining and recycling of lead, as well as manufacturers of lead compounds and producers of lead-based automotive and industrial batteries.

 As Secretariat to the Lead REACH Consortium, ILA is acting on behalf of the Lead Registrants for lead and several Pb substances for the purposes of REACH.

 Visit our substances for more information about the substances we represent.

-The International Lead Association is the trusted global trade association for the lead industry and its member companies are at the forefront of the mining, smelting, refining and recycling of lead.
+The International Lead Association (ILA) is the trusted global trade association for the lead industry and its member companies are at the forefront of the mining, smelting, refining and recycling of lead.
 ILA represents the producers of about 3 million tonnes of lead.
-The Association is working towards a vision of a sustainable global lead industry that is recognised for the positive contribution it makes to society.
+The association is working towards a vision of a sustainable global lead industry that is recognised for the positive contribution it makes to society.
 ILA takes a leadership role in promoting responsible care and educating society about the benefits of lead for today’s and future generations.
 Recent studies have shown that lead-based batteries achieve a recycling rate of almost 100% in the EU and USA.